 Y. pestis arrived during a tumultuous time in European history.
 By the end of the 13th century, the economy was under extreme stress.
-The population surge that resulted from the temporary agricultural abundance of the 11th and 12th centuries had caused overcrowding and fierce competition for food, which was worsened by the arrival of a Little Ice Age in 1300.
+The population surge had caused overcrowding and fierce competition for food, which was worsened by the arrival of a Little Ice Age in 1300.
 The cool, wet summers yielded mediocre harvests, and torrential downpours washed away the topsoil.
 Impoverished peasants abandoned their farms and mobbed the cities, making food scarcer for everyone.
 Dwellings were largely made of mud, wattle, and thatch, which provided ideal habitats for rats and other vermin.
 Man and beast were brought even closer together as humans filled the streets with garbage, waste, and dead livestock on which the rats could dine.

-Economic instability was soon joined by political calamity, following the introduction of gunpowder and the cannon in 1327 C.E.
+Economic instability was soon joined by political calamity following the introduction of gunpowder and the cannon in 1327 C.E.
 Longstanding rivalries of the Papacy vs. the Holy Roman Empire, Genoa vs. Venice, Naples vs. Hungary, and France vs. England, exploded into bloody confrontations.
 In this morbid environment, the plague struck.